jnv/bitoff.org/posts/2023-01-15-pocket-api-auth/index.md

 ---
-title: "Exploring Pocket API: Authentication"
+title: "Exploring Pocket API: Authorization"
 description: ""
 ---

 I've been using [Pocket](https://getpocket.com/) for quite some time.
 Recently, I've decided to build something on top of their API.
 And since Pocket's API is a bit dated and resources are scarce, I've collected my notes and thoughts on the API as a future reference for myself – perhaps it will be useful to you.

-The first thing I needed to figure out was authentication.
-The good news is the authentication flow is [well documented](https://getpocket.com/developer/docs/authentication).
+The first thing I needed to figure out was authorization.
+The good news is the authorization flow is [well documented](https://getpocket.com/developer/docs/authentication).
 The bad news is immediately in the first sentence:

 > The Pocket Authentication API uses _a variant of OAuth 2.0_ for authentication.

 (Emphasis mine.)

-“Variant of OAuth 2.0” reeks of custom authentication schemes, which usually spells trouble.
-It turns out that while Pocket's authentication scheme is non-standard, it's actually closer to OAuth _1.0_ flow with “temporary credentials”.
+“Variant of OAuth 2.0” reeks of custom authorization schemes, which usually spells trouble.
+But while Pocket's authentication scheme is non-standard, it's actually closer to OAuth _1.0_ flow with “temporary credentials”.
 Minus all the request signing characteristic for OAuth 1.0.

-## Pocket authentication vs. OAuth 2.0 Authorization Code Flow
+## Pocket authorization vs. OAuth 2.0 Authorization Code Flow

 My simple understanding of a typical OAuth 2.0 Authorization Code Flow is this:

+{#

 ```mermaid
 sequenceDiagram